Sexual Harassment Lawyer Dallas, TX

 The law does not protect against teasing, offhand comments, or one-off incidents.
-To be considered illegal, the harassment must be repeated and severe enough that it is creating a hostile work environment or affecting someone's employment.
-A sexual harassment lawyer can examine the specifics of your case to determine whether the law was broken.
+To be considered illegal, the harassment must be deliberate or repeated and severe enough that it is creating an intimidating or hostile work environment or affecting someone's employment.
+Mr. Atkerson can examine the specifics of your case to determine whether the law was broken.

 Examine the Evidence